joereddington/joereddington.github.io/_posts/2024-06-10-attendance.md

 2. How many people are sitting to your right?
 3. How many rows are in front of you?

+(Actually as the lecture size increases you also need some sophisticated error correction code under the hood).

 Here's a screenshot of the form I used:

 ![An example of the form](/assets/images/attendenceform.png)